User738git/MENT2K/README.md

 - GTK+ 3.22 or 3.24
 - Xfce 4.12, 4.14, 4.16
-- gtk2-engines-pixbuf (Recommended for GTK2 applications)
+- gtk2-engines-pixbuf (Recommended for GTK2 applications).
-- The xfce4-panel-profiles package
+- The xfce4-panel-profiles package.
-- A Window compositor (Picom)
+- A Window compositor (Picom).
+- Marco window manager for gradient titlebars.

 -----